ConceptCodes/langgraph-scratchpad-js/README.md

 This repository serves as a scratchpad for experimenting with LangGraph.
 It contains various small projects aimed at exploring and understanding the LangGraph API.

-## Getting Started
-To get started with this project, you need to have [Bun](https://bun.sh) installed.
-You can install it by following the instructions on their website.

 ## Prerequisites
 - [Bun](https://bun.sh) - A fast all-in-one JavaScript runtime.
 - [Ollama](https://ollama.com/) - A local LLM server.
 You can install it by following the instructions on their website.